GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 In addition to the library itself, there are sample applications which demonstrate the proper use of the Time Series Platform Library API.
-To build these samples, type the following command.
+To build all samples, type the following command.

 	make samples

+Individual sample applications can be built as follows:

+    make SimpleSubscribe
+    make AdvancedSubscribe
+    make AverageFrequencyCalculator
+    make InstanceSubscribe
+    make FilterExpressionTests
+    make SimplePublish
+    make AdvancedPublish

 4. Installation
 ---------------